jschroeder23/Exploratory-Data-Analysis-proj-2/README.md

 # Exploratory-Data-Analysis-proj-2
-plots would'nt show up in assignment so the plot.pngs are here
+plots wouldn't show up in assignment so the plot.pngs are here